-1. Insert a flat-blade screwdriver (tip width of 6 mm is recommended) into the opening with the tip in parallel with the front panel, and then turn the screwdriver gently.
+1. Insert a flat-blade screwdriver (tip width of 6 mm is recommended) into the opening (4 openings are on the top and bottom of bezel) with the tip in parallel with the front panel, and then turn the screwdriver gently.
 Take this procedure to four openings 1, 2, 3 and 4 (see the figure below) on the upper and lower parts of the bezel, in order.
 The bezel slightly moves forward from the housing.